Robert Cushman: Early life in England

 In 1604 Cushman was prosecuted by the Court of High Commission for distribution of libels and by the archdeaconry court for non-attendance at his parish church of St. Andrew's.
-His first excommunication came on 16 January 1604 for not acknowledging his offence of complaining that he could not be edified at his parish church.
+His first excommunication came on 16 January 1604 for not acknowledging his offense of complaining that he could not be edified at his parish church.
 Per his request, he was absolved on 15 October 1604.
-His second excommunication was on 12 November 1604 likely for the offence of spreading libels.
+His second excommunication was on 12 November 1604, likely for the offence of spreading libels.
 Per his request, on 7 July 1605 absolution was granted and the sentence lifted.

 In 1605 Cushman completed his apprenticeship and became a freeman "grosser" for payment of four shillings and one pence.
 His surname was variously recorded as "Couchman" and "Cowchman," which were two of several surnames applied to him in records of the time.

 Various close connections of Cushman were found in Canterbury parish records as well as those for apprenticeship and marriage.
 These persons likely thought of themselves as "Godly" and often were called 'Puritan."
-Due to the fact that their conventicles were illegal and secret it is very difficult to research these associations other than to state that these kinship and marriages relationships seem to be true to form for Canterbury non-conformist society.
+Due to the fact that their conventicles were illegal and secret it is very difficult to research these associations other than to state that these kinship and marriage relationships seem to be true to form for Canterbury non-conformist society.
 In the pre-Leiden Pilgrim families of Nottingham and Lincolnshire, similar marriage and kinship relationships were found.

 In 1606 Cushman was involved in an additional religious disturbance when the rector of St. George's, Thomas Wilson, accused a St. George's the Martyr parishioner, Gilbert Gore, of "false erroneous and devilish opinions" contrary to the Church of England and "repugnant to the word of God."
-Gore was spreading opinions about predestination that apparently was contrary to Church of England doctrine.
+Gore was spreading opinions about predestination that apparently were contrary to Church of England doctrine.
 Thomas Reader, likely Cushman's brother-in-law, testified that "Cushman of Canterbury was also of Gore's opinion."
 And another St. George's parishioner stated that Cushman had been "corrupted " by Gore.
 There were many other depositions, mostly St. George parishioners, indicating the parish had a number of dissenters and a few Separatists.
 Several of these deponents were associated with Cushman in earlier religious controversies.

 A number of Canterbury Pilgrims are known to have moved to Sandwich in Kent where they resided prior to sailing for Leiden, Holland, with the James Chilton family, as an example, moving from Canterbury about 1600.

 In February 1607/1608 is found the last Canterbury record for the Cushman family at the baptism of Robert's son Thomas at St. Andrews.
 The next record of the Cushman family appears in Leiden in 1611 when Cushman bought a house in Nonensteeg which was next to the university.